UBC-FRESH/msc_walter_yan/README.md

 This repository contains the mathematical modeling framework developed to simulate and optimize the climate change mitigation potential of the British Columbia (BC) forest sector, encompassing both the forest ecosystem and the harvested wood products (HWP) industry.

 ---

 ## Overview

-The framework combines the [libcbm_py](https://github.com/cat-cfs/libcbm_py) library with a custom [ws3](#) wrapper to:
+The framework integrates [libcbm_py](https://github.com/cat-cfs/libcbm_py) with [ws3](#)  to:

-1. Generate and validate carbon yield curves at stand and regional scales.
+1. Generate, plug-in, validate carbon yield curve method at stand and lanscape levels.
-2. Optimize harvest and HWP scenarios to minimize net carbon emissions.
+2. Compare and find optimize harvest and HWP scenario to maximize the total carbon stock and minimize net carbon emissions from the forest system.
-3. Perform sensitivity analyses on key HWP parameters.
+3. Perform sensitivity analyses on the impact of key HWP climate parameters on the optimal forest carbon management plans.

 All analyses are implemented in Jupyter notebooks for reproducibility and extension.

----

-## Features

-- **Single-Stand Modeling**: Generate, plug in, and validate site-specific carbon yield curves.
-- **Regional Modeling**: Scale yield-curve workflows to the full TSA 24 region.
-- **Emissions Optimization**: Loop over HWP half-lives and displacement factors to minimize net emissions.
-- **Sensitivity Analysis**: Explore how HWP half-life, utilization rate, and displacement factor affect mitigation potential.
-- **Modular Utilities**: `util.py` hosts reusable functions for scheduling, coefficient compilation, CBM execution, plotting, and scenario management.

 ---